wiranatakusuma17/esp32/README.md

 # Touhou Bad Apple on ESP32
-Playing bad apple on esp32 DEVKIT with  OLED LCD i2c
+Playing bad apple on esp32 with  OLED LCD i2c and DF Player Mini